The Bank's Organizational Model

 Statutory Auditor

-Remunerations and Welfare Board (RWB)
+Remunerations and Welfare Board

-The Remunerations and Welfare Board is composed of three to five members, appointed by the General Meeting.
-The majority of the members of the Remunerations and Welfare Board shall be independent.
+The Remunerations and Welfare Board (CRP) is made up of three to five members appointed by the General Meeting of Shareholders.

 José António Figueiredo Almaça